knitterJ/the-easiest-and-the-fastest-way-to-start-using-OpenGL/Windows/2.GLFW-or-FREEGLUT-alternatively/readme.md

 ## Intro

 GLFW is a toolkit, that connects OpenGL with your operating system.
 It's responsible for the tasks such as opening window or reading keyboard input.
 So basically, if you want to display a window to see the result of your code, toolkit like GLFW needs to be properly configured.
-Another very popular toolkit similar to GLFW is called Freeglut.
+Another popular toolkit, alternative for GLFW is called Freeglut.
 As you encounter programs and tutorials based on both of them, I also prepared instructions [how to configure Freeglut](https://github.com/knitterJ/the-easiest-way-to-start-using-OpenGL-MinGW-glfw-or-freeglut-glad-or-glew-no-cmake/tree/main/Windows/FREEGLUT).
-So if your code contains `include <GL/glut.h>` or `include <GL/freeglut.h>` go directly to the link above.
+So if your code contains `#include <GL/glut.h>` or `#include <GL/freeglut.h>` instead of `#include <GLFW/glfw3.h>` click directly the above link.

 ## How to configure GLFW